 What Happens During the Procedure?

 Your doctor will insert special pencil-thin instruments through a small cut (incision) the size of a buttonhole.
-He’ll use a tool called an arthroscope that has a camera lens and a light.
-It allows him to see inside the joint.
+They’ll use a tool called an arthroscope that has a camera lens and a light.
+It allows them to see inside the joint.
 The camera projects an image of the joint onto a screen.
 The surgeon will fill the joint with sterile fluid to widen it so it’s easier to see.

 What About Recovery?

 You may need crutches, a splint, or a sling for support as you recover.

 Arthroscopic surgery usually results in less joint pain and stiffness than open surgery.
 Recovery also generally takes less time.

 You’ll have small puncture wounds where the arthroscopic tools went into your body.
 The day after surgery, you may be able to remove the surgical bandages and replace them with small strips to cover the incisions.
 Your doctor will remove non-dissolvable stitches after a week or 2.

 While your wounds heal, you’ll have to keep the site as dry as possible.
 This means covering them with a plastic bag when you shower.